PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 )
 ```

 When the code is written like this, some people find it strange that the last argument doesn't end with a `,` (comma).
-But do you know what?
-It is actually OK to write a `,` (comma) after the last argument too, so it is possible to write this code like this:
+Don't you think the code would look nicer and more consistent if the last argument ended with a comma too?
+For this reason, it is actually OK to write a `,` (comma) after the last argument too, so it is possible to write this code like this:

 ```js
 Rows.children(